-It's time to start deciding what your main genealogy projects will be in June.
 Each individual month has certain genealogical projects to which it is best suited.
-You can focus just on these projects, or incorporate them into your regular genealogy research.
-These are the top ten “must do” genealogy projects for June.
-Each of these projects will add detail to your genealogy research that will make it richer and more informative, and give you a better understanding of your ancestors.
+You can focus on or incorporate these projects into your regular genealogy research.
+These are the top ten “must-do” genealogy projects for June.
+Each of these projects will add detail to your genealogy research, making it richer and more informative and giving you a better understanding of your ancestors.
 This will make your research much more valuable to future generations.

 1. Research How Your Ancestors Celebrated Father’s Day